RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 ## TODO

+1. Resolve some inconsistency between ROBOT_XX (optenv ROBOT_MODEL, translated to argument robot_model) and XX_ROBOT (optenv ROBOT_ID, translated to argument id_robot)
-RViz configuration for different robots.
+1. RViz configuration for different robots.
 Difficult to have due to frame names, topics and parameters are stored in the configuration.
 Likely a WON'T DO.